Full Classification of Static Spherical Vacuum Solutions to Bumblebee Gravity with General VEVs: Results

-\item[Case VI of $\xi=\kappa/2$ and $b^2=2/\kappa$] The parameters in this case simultaneously satisfy the conditions for {\bfseries Case II}, {\bfseries Case III}, and {\bfseries Case IV}.
+The parameters in this case simultaneously satisfy the conditions for {\bfseries Case II}, {\bfseries Case III}, and {\bfseries Case IV}.
 In this case, when $B_\mu$ admits a time-like VEV, the solution is parameterized by a function, i.e., for \emph{any function} $G(r)$, we can construct a solution as (see Appendix~\ref{sec:any})

 where